forseti-security/forseti-security/_includes/docs/latest/migrating-to-rego/cloud-sql.md

 ## Cloud SQL

 **Description:** Cloud SQL instances can be configured to grant external networks access.
-The Cloud SQL scanner supports a blacklist mode, to ensure unauthorized users don’t gain access to your Cloud SQL instances.
+The Cloud SQL scanner supports a denylist mode, to ensure unauthorized users don’t gain access to your Cloud SQL instances.

 {: .table .table-striped}